 The weekend includes various orienteering competitions including a sprint on Friday evening , a Classic Distance race at Holbeck Ravine and along the intricate South Cliff and Bay on Saturday 23rd and a Middle Distance Race in Oliver’s Mount Woods and The Mere on Sunday 24th August.

 There will be a night score event on Saturday evening at nearby Raincliffe Woods, a Trail-O on Sunday afternoon and, on Monday 26th August, a fast and furious team race followed by a mountain bike score race.

 Click here for details of all races and other activities.

-If you do bring a car, the fee for parking will be £2.00 per vehicle per day; however campsite users have parking for the entire weekend included in their pitch fee.
+If you bring a car, the fee for parking will be £2.00 per vehicle per day; however campsite users have parking for the entire weekend included in their pitch fee.
 For day visitors parking fees will be collected daily on arrival.
 If you plan to bring a coach, please tell us in advance.

 All maps will be printed on waterproof paper and overprinted.
-Any special information will be included with the final details.

 CAMPSITE AND ASSEMBLY